Social media marketing is no longer optional for small businesses in 2023.

-Try partnering with micro influencers to increase your product credibility.
+For example you can try partnering with micro influencers to increase your product credibility.

 This type of influencer may not have millions of followers, but you can get them to post content about your brand for a few hundred dollars.
-You may even be able to get away with offering just offering them free products in exchange for a post about your brand.
+You may even be able to get away with just offering them free products in exchange for a post about your brand.

 This strategy is effective because micro influencers have stronger engagement metrics with their followers.
 That’s because they are just regular people.